 The Company is aware of the crucial role that compliance plays in living up to its broad corporate social responsibilities, and that compliance with laws and regulations is at the core of this role.

 We have established the Compliance Committee, which is headed by the Chief Compliance Officer, and formulated the Compliance Policy to assure strict adherence to rules and regulations.
 General managers of divisions are appointed as Compliance Officers.
 In this role, they are responsible for enforcing compliance regulations and are also required to report to the Compliance Committee in the event of a compliance breach.
 The Corporate Audit Division, a body that operates independently of the Company's divisions, provides an Internal Compliance Advisory Desk.
 The Corporate Audit Division undertakes investigations of breaches and reports the results to the Compliance Committee.
 In addition to the Internal Compliance Advisory Desk, we have established an External Compliance Advisory Desk, operation of which is entrusted to an outside attorney.
 The Desk provides anonymous consultation services.

 Please see here for more details.

-MOL strives actively and continually to bolster its corporate governance to...
+We strive actively and continually to bolster its corporate governance to a...